-Marc Savard Preview
+Marc Savard Show

 Hypnosis is oftentimes ridiculed as being a performance scam where the performer preselects the individuals he plans on hypnotizing, ensuring that the act always looks authentic.
 In Vegas, Marc Savard looks to break that stereotype and aims to give the act of hypnosis a new name.
 Mixing comedy with this controversial psychological technique, Savard puts on a show for the ages, one that is personal enough to warrant being in the small-boxed V Theater of Planet Hollywood.